stb-tester/stb-tester/README.rst

       to search for motion.
 White pixels select the area to search; black pixels the area to ignore.

+ocr(frame=None, region=None)
+    Return the text present in the video frame.

+    Perform OCR (Optical Character Recognition) using the "Tesseract" open-source OCR engine, which must be installed on your system.

+    If `frame` isn't specified, take a frame from the source video stream.
+    If `region` is specified, only process that region of the frame; otherwise process the entire frame.

 frames(timeout_secs=None)
     Generator that yields frames captured from the GStreamer pipeline.